 The Allowed amount of Claims in each Class could be significantly more than projected, which in turn could cause the value of recoveries to Equity Holders to be reduced substantially.
 Many of the Claims held against the Plan Debtors are classified as contingent, Disputed, and/or unliquidated and as a result the Allowed amount of such Claims is uncertain.
-Indeed, the projections for New GGP and the Spinco feasibility analysis are based on certain assumptions, many of which are subject to significant uncertainties.
+Indeed, the projections are based on certain assumptions, many of which are subject to significant uncertainties.
 Inevitably, some assumptions will not materialize, and unanticipated events and circumstances may affect the ultimate results.
-Therefore, the actual amount of Allowed Claims may vary from the Plan Debtors' projections and feasibility analysis, and the variation may be material.
+Therefore, the actual amount of Allowed Claims may vary from the Plan Debtors' projections, and the variation may be material.